-To Karen, Madelyn and AJ KENNETH A. SMITH
+To Karen, Madelyn and AJ Kenneth A. Smith This page intentionally left blank

 ABOUT THE AUTHORS

 FLOYD A. BEAMS, PH.D., authored the first edition of Advanced Accounting in 1979 and actively revised his text through the next six revisions and twenty-one years while maintaining an active professional and academic career at Virginia Tech where he rose to the rank of Professor, retiring in 1995.